Georgia Guard Engineers Deploy in Support of USAFRICOM

 |0

-This work, Georgia Guard Engineers Deploy in Support of USAFRICOM [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Georgia Guard Engineers Deploy in Support of USAFRICOM, by Charles Emmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.